patonz/uhura/README.md

 Finally, run `node sender.js` and `node receiver.js`, or alternatively, use another NATS-client compatible approach.

 This is a very basic setup.
 From this, it is possible to customize Uhura using multiple adapters or even the Service Discovery system.

+## Advanced Deploy ~ Docker Compose
+Usually the basic `uhura.docker` file can cover a normal usage of the framework.
+A more configurable option is to use the `docker-compose.yml` file where the nats server the core and the adapters can be listed there.
+In case of multiple uhura on the same machine for testing purpose, just add another core-adapter combination.